doingandlearning/advAngularMar23/README.md

 	- manually unsubscribe too
 - Review Exercise
 - Change detection
-- rxjs, combining data
-- Forms

 questions:
 - releases that don't end up in browsers
+	- Hashing: `--output-hashing=all`
-- routing: router guards, strategies of routing (hash),
+- routing: router guards, strategies of routing (hash)
+	- Location/Navigation strategies
 <!-- - Lazy loading  -->
 - does it tree shake to make a single instance of module for multiple module imports?
 <!-- - why does app.module not have CommonModule ??
 (BrowserModule) -->